-Given that it’s something of a moving target, and that requirements will vary across industries and even individual retailers, it’s clear that companies should focus on getting their score to be as high as possible with the highest degree of consistency possible.
-A higher OTIF capability will always to help you get more business, and keep that business once you’ve secured it.
+Given that it’s something of a moving target, and that requirements will vary across industries and even individual retailers, it’s clear that companies should focus on getting their score as high as possible, with the highest degree of consistency possible.
+A higher OTIF capability will always help you get more business, and keep that business once you’ve secured it.

 How can you improve OTIF?

 All of this begs the question of how to improve your on-time performance.
-And if you’re asking that question, then you’re certainly not alone.
+If you’re asking that question, know that you’re not alone.
 Fortunately, there are plenty of things you can do to improve your performance over time.
 Here are a few common ways we’ve seen this done over the years:

 - Get a single point of truth.
 This allows you to notify your customer as soon as a delay occurs, and potentially even allows you to save that load by dispatching another shipment that will arrive on time.
 Obviously this is a challenge due to the fragmented nature of global logistics, particularly in North America and Europe.
 It’s not at all a simple matter of having the driver call ahead as soon as he or she has experienced a delay.

 - Identify sources of delay on your end.
 Ideally, you should be closely monitoring your carriers, your distribution centers, your warehouses and all of the other moving parts within your supply chain to be on the lookout for patterns that are impacting your overall OTIF performance.
 Once you find the areas where delays most often occur, then you can go in and start addressing the root cause of the delay.
 As we’ve said before, you can’t fix what you can’t see!